wallymathieu/assertfail/_posts/2016-07-02-What-does-technical-debt-mean-for-a-project.md

 - Automatic testing to reduce the likelihood of regression
 - Requirements management: ensure that the requirements reduce complexity (eg by having a dialogue to arrive at simpler solutions)
 - By identifying the problem through different tools and working to isolate or remove the parts of the code that need to be changed due to customer requirements
+- [Refactor](http://martinfowler.com/books/refactoring.html) parts that are covered by tests
+- Create new modules that [strangle old parts of the system](http://www.martinfowler.com/bliki/StranglerApplication.html)

 ### How do you identify the problem?